awsdocs/amazon-redshift-management-guide/doc_source/redshift-spark-connector-authentication.md

 ## Authentication between Redshift and Amazon S3<a name="redshift-s3-authentication"></a>

  If you’re using the COPY and UNLOAD commands in your query, you also must grant Amazon S3 access to Amazon Redshift to run queries on your behalf\.
 To do so, first [authorize Amazon Redshift to access other AWS services](https://docs.aws.amazon.com/redshift/latest/mgmt/authorizing-redshift-service.html), then authorize the [ COPY and UNLOAD operations using IAM roles](https://docs.aws.amazon.com/redshift/latest/mgmt/copy-unload-iam-role.html)\.

+As a best practice, we recommend attaching permissions policies to an IAM role and then assigning it to users and groups as needed\.
+For more information, see [Identity and access management in Amazon Redshift](https://docs.aws.amazon.com/redshift/latest/mgmt/redshift-iam-authentication-access-control.html)\.

 **Note**
  Acknowledgement: This documentation contains sample code and language developed by the [Apache Software Foundation](http://www.apache.org/) licensed under the [Apache 2\.0 license](https://www.apache.org/licenses/LICENSE-2.0)\.